Zero-Down-Time/kubezero/README.md

 ## Metrics
 - Prometheus support for all components
 - automated service discovery allowing instant access to common workload metrics
-- Preconfigured community maintained Grafana dashboards for common services
+- Various pre-configured Grafana dashboards for common services
-- Preconfigured community maintained Alerts
+- Various pre-configured Alerts
+- Alerts can be send via SNSAlertHub to eg. Slack, Goole, Matrix, etc.

 ## Logging
-- all container logs are enhanced with Kubernetes metadata to provide context for each message
+- all container logs are enhanced with Kubernetes and AWS metadata to provide context for each message
 - flexible ElasticSearch setup, leveraging the ECK operator, for easy maintenance & minimal admin knowledge required, incl. automated backups to S3
 - Kibana allowing easy search and dashboards for all logs, incl. pre configured index templates and index management
-- central fluentd service providing queuing during highload as well as additional parsing options
+- [fluentd-concerter](https://git.zero-downtime.net/ZeroDownTime/container-park/src/branch/master/fluentd-concenter) service providing queuing during highload as well as additional parsing options
-- lightweight fluent-bit agents on each node requiring minimal resources forwarding logs secure via SSL to fluentd
+- lightweight fluent-bit agents on each node requiring minimal resources forwarding logs secure via TLS to fluentd-concenter